Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: II. Lorentz investigation 1899, 1904

 As a result of analyses of different reference systems for the movement of a charge in an electromagnetic field, in 1899 Lorentz described the dependence of inertial mass on velocity and direction \cite{Lorentz 1899}:

-where: $\mu_{\parallel}$ - longitudinal mass, $\mu_{\perp}$ - transversal mass, $\gamma=1/(1-\mathrm{v}^2/c^2)^{1/2}$ - Lorentz factor, $c$ - speed of light, $\mathrm{F}_{\parallel}$ - component of vector parallel to velocity (for force), $\mathrm{a}_{\perp}$ - component of vector perpendicular to velocity (for acceleration).
-These formulas were presented by Lorentz in a text at the end of his work from 1899 and then included in his work from 1904 \cite{Lorentz 1904} in a form similar to that of mass vector.
-In both works Lorentz also considered additional scaling factor of time-space coordinates (dilatation), which in this work equal 1.
+where: $\mu_{\parallel}$ -- longitudinal mass, $\mu_{\perp}$ -- transverse mass, $\gamma=1/(1-\mathrm{v}^2/c^2)^{1/2}$ -- Lorentz factor, $c$ -- speed of light, $\mathrm{F}_{\parallel}$ -- component of vector parallel to velocity (for force), $\mathrm{a}_{\perp}$ -- component of vector perpendicular to velocity (for acceleration).
+These formulas were presented by Lorentz in a text at the end of his work from 1899 and then included in his work from 1904 \cite{Lorentz 1904} in a form that looks like a vector (of mass).
+In both works Lorentz also considered additional scaling factor of spacetime coordinates (dilatation), which in this work equal 1.
 Surprisingly, correct formulas (\ref{Lorentz masses}) were obtained by Lorentz on the basis of the not perfectly explicit and clear transformation \cite{Lorentz 1904, Lorentz 1899}:

-where: $x',\ t'$ - position and time in a moving system; $x,\ t$ - position and time in an initial system, and $\tilde{x}\equiv x-\mathrm{v} t$ is implicitly the position in a moving system calculated according to the Galileo transformation (originally denoted by $x$) \cite{Damour}.
-Interestingly, the original transformation denoted by Lorentz ($x$ without $\tilde{x}$) with accuracy of the following inversion $x\rightarrow - ct'$, $x'\rightarrow - ct$, $t\rightarrow x'/c$, $t'\rightarrow x/c$ is in accordance with transformation given by Tangherlini in 1958 \cite{Tangherlini}, Mansouri and Sexl in 1977 \cite{Mansouri} and some other contemporary independent scholars.
+where: $x',\ t'$ -- position and time in a moving system; $x,\ t$ -- position and time in an initial system, and $\tilde{x}\equiv x-\mathrm{v} t$ is implicitly the position in a moving system calculated according to the Galileo transformation (originally denoted by $x$) \cite{Damour}.
+Interestingly, the original transformation denoted by Lorentz ($x$ without $\tilde{x}$) with accuracy of the following inversion $x\rightarrow - ct'$, $x'\rightarrow - ct$, $t\rightarrow x'/c$, $t'\rightarrow x/c$ is in accordance with transformation given by Tangherlini in 1958 \cite{Tangherlini}, Mansouri and Sexl in 1977 \cite{Mansouri} and some other contemporary independent scholars \cite{reference system}.
 It turns out that such a modified transformation can be explained within SR by means of appropriate clocks synchronization, in this case external synchronization \cite{Lammerzahl}.
 The Lorentz transformation was simplified (implicitly equivalent) and clearly recorded on 5th June 1905 by Poincare \cite{Poincare}, who gave it a form very close to its contemporary version:

-where: $y, z, y', z'$ - coordinates along the directions perpendicular to velocity.
+where: $y, z, y', z'$ -- coordinates along the directions perpendicular to velocity.
 Poincare originally used units like $c=1$, and additionally, just like Lorentz, he considered scaling (dilatation), which is omitted here.